Biden presses fellow Dems: Resolve party split on $3.5T plan

 Meanwhile, the House and Senate remained at a standstill over a separate package to keep the government funded past the Sept.
 30 fiscal yearend and to suspend the federal debt limit to avert a shutdown and a devastating U.S. default on payments.
 Senate Republicans are refusing the House-passed bill.

-Federal Reserve Chairman Jerome Powell said at a press conference Tuesday that failing to extend the debt limit was “just not something we can contemplate or we should contemplate.”
+Federal Reserve Chairman Jerome Powell said at a news conference Tuesday that failing to extend the debt limit was “just not something we can contemplate or we should contemplate.”

 As for Biden's big plans, the president and the Democratic lawmakers appeared to have not fully resolved their differences ahead of Monday's test vote on the smaller public works bill for roads, broadband and public water projects.